 - Device name links are only available for devices that have been automatically discovered by the ExtraHop system.
 Remote devices that are located outside of your network are represented by their IP addresses.

-Click Activity Map to see device connections by protocol during the time of the detection.
+Click the Activity Map icon next to a device name to see device connections by protocol during the time of the detection.
 For example, if you get a detection about LDAP authentication errors, you can create an activity map to learn which devices were connected to an LDAP server during the detection.

 - An activity map is available when a single client or server is associated with unusual L7 protocol activity, such as a high number of HTTP errors or DNS request timeouts.